Syd Lim: Yong film

-Collaboration with Moho Film: The Handmaiden
+Collaboration with Park Chan-wook's Moho Film: The Handmaiden

-Lim read Sarah Waters' novel Fingersmith and wanted to adapt it into a film.
-This novel had never been made into a film, except for the BBC drama Fingersmith (2005) starring Sally Hawkins and Elaine Cassidy.
-Lim recommended the novel to Park Chan-wook.
-Acting upon Lim's suggestion, Park and his wife read the novel Fingersmith together.
-When Director Park was thinking about his next film after Thirst, his wife suggested, "Why don't you do Fingersmith?"
-Lim acquired the copyright in 2012.
-However Park had decided to do Hollywood film called Stoker first, so He asked Lim to postpone the project.
-In 2013, Park Chan-wook invited writer Sarah Waters to attend the London premiere of Stoker, where they had a pleasant exchange.
-Waters did not provide any specific instructions for the film adaptation.
+After reading Sarah Waters' novel Fingersmith, Lim sought to adapt the work into a film.
+At the time, the novel's only previous adaptation was a BBC drama Fingersmith (2005) starring Sally Hawkins and Elaine Cassidy.
+Lim recommended the novel to Park Chan-wook, who subsequently read it with his wife.
+While Park was considering a follow-up project to his film Thirst, his wife suggested, "Why don't you do Fingersmith?"
+Lim acquired the film rights in 2012.
+However, because Park had already committed to directing the Hollywood film Stoker, he asked Lim to postpone the project.
+In 2013, Park invited Sarah Waters to attend the London premiere of Stoker, where they discussed the upcoming adaptation.
+Waters did not provide any specific instructions or constraints for the film's development.

-The original Fingersmith is set in Victorian England during the 1860s, focusing on the intricate scheme involving two women, Susan and Maud.
-As the producer, Lim suggested changing the time and setting of the story to 1930s Korea and Japan.
-The main characters include Lady Hideko (Kim Min-hee), a noble heiress; Fujiwara (Ha Jung-woo), a con man posing as a Japanese count; and Nam Sook-hee (Kim Tae-ri), a pickpocket who becomes Lady Hideko's maid.
-The film is divided into three parts.
-Part one is narrated by Nam Sook-hee, who is hired by Fujiwara to work as a maid and assist him in deceiving Lady Hideko.
-The second part shifts to Lady Hideko's perspective and delves into her traumatic upbringing by her aunt (Moon So-ri) and her uncle Kouzuki (Cho Jin-woong).
-Twists and turns unfold before reaching a thrilling conclusion in the final chapter.
-While the first part closely follows the novel, the other two parts are loosely adapted.

-Park Chan-wook enlisted his frequent collaborators for the project.
-Writer Jeong Seo-kyeong worked on the screenplay, while production designer Ryu Seong-hui, editor Kim Jae-bum, and cinematographer Chung Chung-hoon contributed to the film's aesthetic and technical aspects.
-The Handmaiden received numerous accolades and recognition, including several awards at international film festivals and the BAFTA Award for Best Film Not in the English Language.
-The film was praised for its intricate plot twists, lush cinematography, and the performances of its cast.
+Although Sarah Waters' novel Fingersmith takes place in 1860s Victorian England, Lim suggested relocating the adaptation to 1930s Korea and Japan.
+The story follows a noble heiress (Kim Min-hee), a con man posing as a count (Ha Jung-woo), and a pickpocket (Kim Tae-ri) who becomes the heiress's maid.
+Structured in three parts, the film first explores Sook-hee's perspective on a scheme to defraud Hideko, then shifts to Hideko's own traumatic background.
+While the opening act aligns with the original novel, the later segments diverge significantly to reach a unique conclusion.
+Park Chan-wook assembled several of his frequent collaborators for the production.
+Writer Jeong Seo-kyeong co-wrote the screenplay, while production designer Ryu Seong-hie, editor Kim Jae-bum, and cinematographer Chung Chung-hoon directed the film's technical and aesthetic execution.
+The Handmaiden received widespread critical acclaim and numerous accolades, including the BAFTA Award for Best Film Not in the English Language.
+Critics praised the film for its intricate plot twists, beautiful cinematography, and the performances of its principal cast.